 Unfortunately, cocktails with champagne don’t store well.
 I recommend you mix up this drink just before serving so that the champagne doesn’t lose the beautiful effervescence and bubbles.

 If you are 21 or older, grab a glass, pour yourself a 007 and ring in the New Year in classy James Bond style.
 Or pour yourself a French 75, either way is a win-win!
 Cheers, my friends, and Happy New Year!

 Craving MORE?
 For more tasty recipe inspiration, be sure to follow me on Instagram, Pinterest, and Facebook.
 You can also get all of my newest content delivered straight to your inbox by signing up for my email newsletter.

 How to make a champagne cocktail with vodka👇

 - 1 Champagne Flute, Coupe Glass or Cocktail Glass

 - 1 White Sugar Cube

-	- Drop sugar cube into champagne flute, martini or cocktail glass.
+- Drop sugar cube into a champagne flute, martini glass or cocktail glass of choice.